Elizabeth, South Australia

 Elizabeth is an outer northern suburb of the Adelaide metropolitan area, South Australia, 24 km north of the Adelaide city centre.
 It is located in the City of Playford.
-At the 2016 census, Elizabeth had a population of 1,024.
+At the 2021 census, Elizabeth had a population of 40,343.

-Established in 1955, it was the seat of the former local government body, the Old City of Elizabeth, which included Elizabeth as well as the immediately adjacent suburbs on all sides except the west.
+Established in 1955, it was the seat of the former local government body, the old City of Elizabeth, which included Elizabeth as well as the immediately adjacent suburbs on all sides except the west.
 Although the City of Elizabeth no longer exists, having been amalgamated into the much larger City of Playford in 1997, the term "Elizabeth", in the context of Adelaide, typically refers to the historic municipality and the distinct community therein.

 History

 Before the 1950s, most of the area surrounding today's suburb of Elizabeth was farming land.
 After the end of the Second World War with its shortage of materials, the state government decided that South Australia needed to grow and become industrialised.
 A satellite city was planned for northern metropolitan fringe of Adelaide between the existing townships of Salisbury and Smithfield.
 The South Australian Housing Trust initiated a housing development program in the area, with a purchase of 1200 ha at the site of the present suburb.

-The township (now suburb) of Elizabeth was established on 16 November 1955, being named after Queen Elizabeth II, former queen of Australia, and inaugurated by Sir Thomas Playford, who was then premier of South Australia.
+The township (now suburb) of Elizabeth was established on 16 November 1955, being named after Queen Elizabeth II, queen of Australia, and inaugurated by Sir Thomas Playford, who was then premier of South Australia.

 The town council was briefly renamed the District Council of Salisbury and Elizabeth on 22 August 1963.
-On 13 February 1964, a new local government body, the municipality of Elizabeth, later called City of Elizabeth, was created by severance from the District Council of Salisbury.
+On 13 February 1964, a new local government body, the municipality of Elizabeth, later called the City of Elizabeth, was created by severance from the District Council of Salisbury.

 Geography

 Elizabeth is the seat of the Playford local government area and thus acts as a central business district for the surrounding suburbs.
-It lies mostly between the Gawler railway line and the hills face.
-DSTO Edinburgh is located to the west of Elizabeth.
+It lies mostly between the Gawler railway line and the hills' face.
+DST Edinburgh is located to the west of Elizabeth.

 Demographics

-The 2016 Australian census by the Australian Bureau of Statistics counted 1,024 persons in the suburb of Elizabeth on census night.
-Of these, 543 (52.9%) were male and 483 (47.1%) were female.
+The 2021 Australian census by the Australian Bureau of Statistics counted 40,343 persons in the suburb of Elizabeth on census night.
+Of these, 20,017 (49.6%) were male and 20,323 (50.4%) were female.

-The majority of residents 657 (65.2%) were born in Australia, while 81 (8.0%) were born in England.
+The majority of residents 28,574 (70.8%) were born in Australia, while 2,895 (7.2%) were born in England.

-The median age of Elizabeth residents was 38.
-Children aged 0–14 years made up 16.7% of the population and people aged 65 years and over made up 14.8% of the population.
+The median age of Elizabeth residents was 35.
+Children aged 0–14 years made up 22.1% of the population and people aged 65 years and over made up 13.9% of the population.

 Afghanistan was third as place of birth and parents' birth after Australia and England, overtaking Scotland, and Hazaraghi was the language next most frequently spoken at home after English.